St. Louis Southwestern Railway: Passenger service

 The Cotton Belt ran passenger trains from St. Louis to Texas and from Memphis to Dallas and Shreveport, Louisiana.
 Cotton Belt's Lone Star operated from Memphis Union Station to Dallas Union Terminal with a connecting section from Lewisville, Arkansas, to Shreveport.
 The Morning Star was the second named train over much of this route, operating out of St. Louis Union Station to Dallas, with a separate Memphis section inaugurated in 1941 to provide a convenient connection with the Southern Railway's Tennessean to and from Washington, D.C., and New York City.
 The Cotton Belt also operated passenger trains between Mt.
 Pleasant, Tyler and Waco, and a doodlebug between Tyler and Lufkin.

 The Cotton Belt began a series of passenger train cutbacks in the early 1950s.
 The railroad had 25 steam engines and four gas-electric motor cars available for passenger service in 1949.
 By late 1952 nine diesels had replaced the steam locomotives and motorcars and passenger train mileage had been trimmed considerably.
 The final operations in Texas involved overnight service between St. Louis and Dallas, with major intermediate stops in Jonesboro, Pine Bluff, Texarkana and Tyler.
 The Cotton Belt was one of the first Class 1 lines in the southwest to discontinue passenger service.
 The last Cotton Belt passenger train, #8, operated on November 30, 1959, from Pine Bluff, Arkansas, to East St. Louis, Illinois.

+Acquisitions

+The following railroads were acquired or merged into the Cotton Belt Route: